moinwiki/moin/docs/admin/configure.rst

 Authentication
 ==============
-MoinMoin uses a configurable `auth` list of authenticators, so the admin can configure whatever he likes to allow for authentication.
+MoinMoin uses a configurable `auth` list of authenticators, so the admin can configure whatever he/she likes to allow for authentication.
 Moin processes this list from left to right.

 Each authenticator is an instance of some specific class, configuration of